 There are a couple of benefits to washing a car before storing it for the winter.
 Things like bugs and bird droppings are acidic and can etch into your paint if they’re given enough time.
 It’s best to give the whole vehicle a once over to make sure it’s free of any contaminants.

-Do I need to take my car in every 6 months?
+Should I service my car every 6 months?

 You’ll still want to take the car to your auto repair shop at least every six months to monitor the condition of your vehicle.
 Surprised?
 Things can go wrong if your car isn’t driven regularly (yep, even if it’s garaged!).